stemlaur/lawnmower/README.md

 ﻿# Lawnmower project

-Here I describe important things about way I developed this project.
+Here I describe important things about the way I developed this project.
 If you're interested in my development and design skills, you might be interested in reading this.

-**And if you disagree with what you read, please share your opinion with me ^^ : http://stemlaur.fr/about
+**And if you disagree with what you read, please share your opinion with me** ^^ : http://stemlaur.fr/about

 ## Technical information